top of page

 So, picture this: it's the year 500 BCE (do we all know that BCE means Before Common Era and it replaces BC...because I just found that out), and the people of Monte Alban are living it up in their city.
 It's like Wakanda, but instead of vibranium, they've got a whole lot of gold and precious gems.
 On top of that, they've got astronomy, math, and architecture skills.

 The Zapotecs built temples, palaces, and pyramids that rival the grandeur of the Egyptian ones.
-Monte Alban was like the Ancient Rome of Mexico, with a bustling marketplace, a theater, and even a ball court where they played a game that was like a cross between basketball and soccer. it is said that they would have competitions there, and the winner of the competition would be sacrificed to the Gods.
+Monte Alban was like the Ancient Rome of Mexico, with a bustling marketplace, a theater, and even a ball court where they played a game that was like a cross between basketball and soccer.
+It is said that they would have competitions there, and the winner of the competition would be sacrificed to the Gods.
 They actually WANTED to win to be sacrificed.
 Sorry, that just ain't me.

 So as you wander through the ruins, keep your eyes peeled for the ball court of course, and also the observatory, the incredible views from the top of the Grand Plaza, and the glyphs and carvings on the stelae.
 For me, the coolest thing about Monte Alban is that without any machinery other than their brute force and basic tools, the Zapotecs cleared and flattened the top of the mountain before they built the structures on top of it.
 Just thinking about that blew my mind.